César Calvo de Araujo

 César Calvo de Araujo (1910–1970) was a Peruvian writer and painter.
-He was born in Yurimaguas, Loreto, Peru in 1910 and died in Lima in 1970.
+A native of Yurimaguas, a town in northeastern Peru, he dedicated his work to the Peruvian Amazon.
+He died in Lima in 1970.
 A street and an art gallery in Iquitos are named after him.

+Early life

+Araujo was born in Yurimaguas, to parents Rafael Calvo Sotomayor and María José Araújo.
+His father was Peruvian, while his mother was a Portuguese national.
+He married Graciela Soriano Narváez in 1936, with whom he had four children, one of which was poet César Calvo Soriano.

+Career

 Paintings

-Native of the Loreto Province, this painter and writer had dedicated all his affective attention to describe his homeland where he has lived alternating with visits to Lima, he often did exhibits in Lima, always about jungle region topics.
+Araujo had dedicated considerable attention to describing his homeland.
+He often exhibited in Lima, typically with subjects related to the representation of jungle.
 The rivers, ponds, the quiet dead waters of the native land swamps do not have any secrets for him, as well as the study of the natives type and the colorful scenes from the riverbanks with their canoes loaded of woodland fruits and their oarsmen shining sweat from the tropical sun.

 The art of Cesar Calvo belongs to the narrative and figurative realism.
-He seizes his scenes directly from the jungle or port life in Iquitos and other places of our tropics but when he does it he does not allow himself drag by the excesses of picturesque details and his painting is rather of damp gray tones, it seems as his palette search the darkness of the closed mounts where weed gets in between with a thick roof of foliage between the soil and the solar light.
+He seizes his scenes directly from the jungle, port life in Iquitos, and other locations in the tropics.
+When he does so, he does not allow himself drag by the excesses of picturesque details and his painting is rather of damp gray tones, it seems as his palette search the darkness of the closed mounts where weed gets in between with a thick roof of foliage between the soil and the solar light.
 And when the countryside is open, under the sky that reflects itself in the smooth surface of the slow jungle rivers, he paints it in moments of storm cloud or from a twilight grayish distance.